kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

     ![The real trumpet teacher](../../content/images/hornero/hh1.png)

 - This is an old picture, the man is about 10 years older now.
-However, this younger picture demonstrates the likeness between him and the [next bloke I mention](#at-least-four-more) who must be a family relation of some sort.
+However, this younger picture demonstrates the likeness between him and [Mark, the next of the trumpet teacher's I mention](#1-mark-from-english-class-in-2013) who must be a family relation of some sort.
-- I wonder if the gypsies made sure that one of the men would be someone I was strongly attracted to in order for the trick to work?
-- Did they examine our astrological charts or consult a witch?
-- Did they use and abuse Saint Valentine in evil rituals designed for controlling women and girls?
-- It would not surprise me, at all.
-- Regardless, the fact is that without these extremely good feelings I had for this man, and still do, and these short moments in time, we probably wouldn't be where we are today which is becoming something rather marvelous in my view.
-- I believe, also, this is the man who would take the blame if I ever went to the police while still brain-damaged and believing that four very different-looking men were the same one man.
-- Has that happened in Spain before?

-### At least four more
+- My belief is that, for the trick to work, there has to be a genuine attraction to one of the men and that this man is given the role of "caretaker" for a victim.
+- Perhaps he takes care of undressing and dressing her, of cleaning her up after being sexually brutalized.
+- I believe he makes her feel safe - albeit unconsciously - in an extremely unsafe environment.
+- I suspect after many hundreds if not thousands of years of switcheroo and it's concomitants on women and children, they found that without a "caretaker", as it were, the whole thing was over much sooner due to the devastating effects of sexual trauma.
+- Something unexpected happened between myself and this man, and I believe he changed his mind about his grim purpose very early on and he has been helping me, mostly without my conscious awareness, for a long time.
+- Interestingly, the gang were never able to effect their switcheroo-scam on me properly because "feeling/felt sense" is the way I understand the world and I never mistook any of the brutes for anything else but brutes because of this.
+- I believe now that God spoke through me - the way He has been doing - directly to this man, and he listened.
+Perhaps there were even Instructions; I'm unaware of all this currently <3

+### Seven devils

+- In editorial..
 - There could be two or three similar looking men making up these memories.
-- One or two of them looked enough like the [older, slimmer man](#the-older-slimmer-shorter-greyer-man) for me to mistake them after brain damage and whatever [sedated psychological mistaking-people training](#sedated-training-for-recognizing-faces) they do.
+- One or two of them looked enough like the [older, slimmer man](#the-older-slimmer-shorter-greyer-man-the-angel) for me to mistake them after brain damage and whatever [sedated psychological mistaking-people training](#sedated-training-for-recognizing-faces) they do.
 - One was different, I'm realizing now.

-#### The younger brother of the first man
+#### 1. Mark from English class in 2013

+- In editorial..
 - He was the man [Patricia Penny *introduced* me to in Benijembla](../../timeline/2022/november.md#walking-in-benijembla-with-the-english-ladies) the week before he turned up at class.
 - He was the man that [stalked me at Lourdes](../../timeline/2021/march.md#the-portuguese-man-next-door).
 - I believe [he was also driving Ugly](../../timeline/2001-to-2010/2001.md#amsterdam) in 2001.